 Alice Christensen has been a graduate student in the German Department since the fall of 2010.
 She previously studied German literature in Baltimore and Berlin and epidemiology in New Haven.
+In 2012, she was selected to join the Interdisciplinary Doctoral Program in the Humanities (IHUM) at Princeton.
+She is spending the current academic year 2013-2014 at the Internationales Kolleg für Kulturtechnikforschung und Medienphilosophie (IKKM) in Weimar with the support of a DAAD fellowship.
 Her research interests include: German literature and thought from the 18th century to the present; history of science and medicine; probability theory; film.

 Daniel Fehr is a Ph.D. candidate at the German Department and a freelance artist.
 Before he joined the program in 2008 he studied photography at the Zurich University of the Arts and the School of Visual Arts in New York.
 His academic research interests include interrelations between literature and religion from the 18th to 20th century and the knowledge respectively authority of literature; culture practices, especially techniques of reading and writing; media theory and the history of philology.
 Particularly, he studies cultural constellations in which media or media based operation hold a constitutive function for the subject.
 His dissertation, “Writing Conversion: Religious and Political Conversions in German Modernity,” is situated in this context.
 Fehr is currently (AY 2011-12) an guest doctoral student at the ETH, the Swiss Federal Institute of Technology in Zurich.